rhoadley.net music research courses software blogs

 • Choose and obtain a servo.

 • Develop a simple demonstration using a servo or a motor.
-Ideally, this should involve the creation of some sort of sound.
+This should involve the creation of some sort of sound.

 • For instance, make a simple beater to generate rhythm.

-• For extra browny points, you might make a swivel motor to provide an extra degree of freedom.
+• For extra brownie points, you might make a swivel motor to provide an extra degree of freedom.

 • Extend the code above to make use of different rhythms in accordance with some other physical criteria (pot/button position/selection)...

 • Clearly, I don't want you to submit your Arduinos.
 That means you need to submit some documentary evidence that you've completed your task.
-The most obvious way to do this is to submit some sort of video of your task working.
+The most obvious way to do this is to submit some sort of video of your task working, as well as of the code running.
 If you can't do this, take photos.
-Bear in mind that you'll get extra marks for 'added value', so try to adapt and make more interesting your files.
-Simply repeating what we've already done will get minimal marks.

-• Zip or Stuff your patches, demos, etc. into one file called your_student_number_"arduinoservos" (e.g. 0504335_arduinoservos.zip or 0504335_arduinoservos.sit), include a readme with your name and student number and, if necessary, how to use or just open the patch.
+• Compress (zip) your patches, demos, etc. into one file called your_student_number_"arduinoservos" (e.g. 0504335_arduinoservos.zip), include a readme with your name and student number and, if necessary, how to use or just open the patch.